 Find Your Lost Dogs In Phoenix

-Have you lost your dogs in Phoenix and don't know what to do?
+Have you and don't know what to do?
 You are not alone.
 According to the American Humane Association, 30% of pets go missing, with approximately 10 million pets being stolen in the US.
 While only less than 23% of these pets are reunited with their owners, DoNotPay has invaluable information regarding lost dogs.

 When tragedy strikes and you lose your dog, everybody in your family goes through a trying time.
 Worse, you don't know how to begin the reporting and search process.
 What if you lack the necessary tools and resources to find your dog unharmed?